-As a top ophthalmologist and surgeon, Dr. Belmont has been the doctor of choice for celebrities world over who could choose any surgeon, most recently Jimmy Fallon, Regis Philbin, and Mandy Patinkin.
+As a top ophthalmologist and surgeon, Dr. Belmont has been the doctor of choice for celebrities around the world who could choose any surgeon, most recently Jimmy Fallon, Regis Philbin, and Mandy Patinkin.
 As Director of her own Corneal Fellowship Program for over twenty years, she was an instructor for many of New York's other LASIK surgeons.
 Through her guidance, doctors she has trained are preserving and restoring eyesight to thousands of patients throughout the world.

 3. The Doctors Doctor:

 Considered one of New York's best LASIK surgeons, Dr. Belmont's experience, reputation and attention to detail have made her a go-to choice for doctors who know how to choose a LASIK, Bladeless LASIK or PRK surgeon.
 The very scientists and engineers that were involved in the development of the excimer laser for laser refractive surgery choose Dr. Belmont for the treatment of their own friends and family.

 4. Academic Affiliations: